express mongodb

 First of all, you need install Mongoose in your project (package.json) like any other dependency — using NPM.
 To install it, use the following command inside your project folder:

 NOTE: Installing Mongoose adds all its dependencies, including the MongoDB database driver, but it does not install MongoDB itself.
-If you want to install a MongoDB server then you can download installers from for various operating systems and install it locally.
+If you want to install a MongoDB server then you can download installers from here for various operating systems and install it locally.
 You can also use cloud-based MongoDB instances.

 Then you need to setup the connection for the mongodb using mongoose in your project, see /config/database.js